 The Fabric of Us

-At its core is a large white parachute – hidden at first, then gradually revealed.
-It shifts through different meanings and messages before being passed into the audience.
+At its core is a billowing white parachute – hidden at first, then gradually revealed.
+As it unfolds, it takes on different meanings and messages before being handed out to the audience.
 Together, we hold it, move with it, breathe with it – ducking under, rising above, running beneath, or resting on its surface.

 Co-creators + Performers: Lizzie Klotz, Luca Rutherford